Statistical testing of random number generators and their improvement using randomness extraction: A Variety of Post-Processing Methods

-The observations we draw from the results in \Cref{table:nist-seeded-ext} are the following: \begin{itemize} \item The statistical test results show a significant improvement on the results using deterministic extraction, see \Cref{subsec:rand-amp-processes-det-extraction}\@.
-In particular, now all RNGs have been successfully post-processed from a statistical perspective. \item Even the 32-bit LFSR is successfully extracted from, which suggests that one can, from a statistical perspective, build good PRNGs by appending an extractor to poor PRNGs. \item Randomness that has a small amount of min-entropy only can pass statistical tests successfully.
-This is somewhat unsurprising, since many cryptographically secure PRNGs exist, but we find it interesting to comment on nonetheless.
-The total entropy of the final output of the processed LFSR output is upper bounded by $10007+32$ (the seed length of the extractor plus the seed length of the 32-bit LFSR), in the 50Gbit of processed output generated, i.e.\ a true min-entropy rate of, at most, $\alpha = (10007 + 32)/ (5 \times 10^{10}) <10^{-5}$. \end{itemize}
+The observations that we draw from the results in Table~\ref{table:nist-seeded-ext} are the following. \setlist{nolistsep} \begin{itemize}[noitemsep] \item The statistical test results show a significant improvement in the results using deterministic extraction; see \Cref{subsec:rand-amp-processes-det-extraction}\@.
+In~particular, all RNGs have been successfully post-processed from a statistical perspective. \item Even the 32-bit LFSR is successfully extracted from, which suggests that one can, from~a statistical perspective, build good PRNGs by appending an extractor to \mbox{poor PRNGs}. \item Randomness that has a small amount of min-entropy only can pass statistical tests successfully.
+This is somewhat unsurprising as cryptographically secure PRNGs exist, but~we find it interesting to comment on nonetheless.
+The total entropy of the final output of the processed LFSR output is upper-bounded by 10,007 $+32$ (the seed length of the extractor plus the seed length of the 32-bit LFSR), in~the 50 Gbit of processed output generated, i.e.,\ a true min-entropy rate of, at~most, \mbox{$\alpha = (10,007 + 32)/ (5 \times 10^{10}) <10^{-5}$.} \end{itemize}

-Our results at this level are disappointing, in the sense that the successful test results mean that we will not be able to distinguish the next levels (3 and 4) from level 2 from a statistical perspective -- for example that level 3 is strictly better than level 2\@.
+Our results at this level are disappointing, in~the sense that the successful test results mean that we will not be able to distinguish the next levels (3 and 4) from level 2 from a statistical perspective---for example, that level 3 is strictly better than level 2\@.
 It would be interesting to find non-trivial examples where the output of a seeded extractor fails statistical tests because of a seed generated in a way that is not independent or near-uniform.
-Unfortunately, we could only find artificial examples (i.e.\ when all seed bits are the same) that get detected by our statistical testing.
+Unfortunately, we could only find artificial examples (i.e.,\ when all seed bits are the same) that were detected by our statistical testing.

-\subsection{Level 3: Two-source extraction}
+\subsubsection{Level 3: Two-Source~Extraction}